 We'll get to your calls.

-I I realized when I when we were talking to Carter Page, I never finished the news on Michael Flynn.
+I realized when we were talking to Carter Page, I never finished the news on Michael Flynn.

-Pretty amazing because the Department of Justice has now abruptly drop their threat to seek jail time when General Flynn is sentenced based on quote his guilty plea.
+Pretty amazing because the Department of Justice has now abruptly dropped their threat to seek jail time when General Flynn is sentenced based on, quote, his guilty plea.

 They made him admit to something he didn't do.